Habrador/Unity-Programming-Patterns/README.md

 **Related patterns**

 * [Prototype](#4-prototype).
-The Prototype pattern is generally used if you want to make a copy an existing object, while the Factory pattern is generating new objects.
+The Prototype pattern is generally used if you want to make a copy of an existing object, while the Factory pattern is generating new objects.
 But some argue you can put the Prototype pattern inside of the Factory pattern.